Results for:

 530-823-0345

-Auburn Adventist Community Services, at the Seventh Day Adventist church, has been around since the 1970s and offers a variety of services for families and individuals who are in need, out of work or simply find that the month lasts longer than the paychecks every once in a while.
-Call to confirm days and times that services are available.
+Auburn Adventist Community Services, at the Auburn Seventh-day Adventist Church offers a variety of services for families and individuals who are in need, out of work or simply find that the month lasts longer than the paychecks every once in a while.
+Call to confirm the days and times that services are available.
 530-823-0345

 Services include:

-• Showers available Monday and Tuesday (have to walk up stairs).
-For handicap showers available Monday, call ARC (530-887-8673) located in back of parking lot.
+• Showers for unsheltered people are available Monday (9 am - 12 noon.
+Will have to walk upstairs).
+For handicapped showers available Monday, call ahead of time for ARC (530-887-8673) located in the back of the parking lot.

 • Computer resource center